sairaatta/conquer_chess/docs/rulebook/README.md

 11.11 Both players must assist the arbiter in any situation requiring reconstruction of the game, including draw claims.

-11.12     Checking a ‘three times occurrence of the position’ or a ’50 moves’ claim is a duty of the players, under supervision of the arbiter.
+11.12     Checking a ‘three times occurrence of the position' or a '50 moves' claim is a duty of the players, under supervision of the arbiter.

 Article 12: The Role of the Arbiter (see Preface)